hust-conch/verifiable-log-evidence-filter/README.md

 - Randomness is controlled through the fixed seeds listed above, but small numerical differences can still arise from library or platform versions.
-- Template-rarity is a strong label-free corpus-level baseline on HDFS; the paper positions anchor-first as lower-noise and more auditable, not as the strongest label-free salience scorer.
+- Template-rarity is a strong label-free corpus-level baseline on HDFS; the paper positions AnchorFirst as lower-noise and more auditable, not as the strongest label-free salience scorer.

 ## Leakage Guard Summary

 The artifact enforces the following boundaries:

-1. `anchor-first`
+1. `AnchorFirst`
    - Label-free.
    - Uses rule cues, normalized text, templates, entity cues, and local context.
    - Does not access train labels, test labels, verifier predictions, or